We Make Healthier

-After much discussion, we decided not to take the recommended action.
-We shared the news with friends and family.
-A friend insisted we see Dr. Hannah Wells, former chief of staff and practitioner of Traditional Chinese Veterinary Medicine at Health & Wellness Animal Hospital in Hampton Falls, New Hampshire.
+After much talking and many tears, we decided not to take the recommended action.
+We shared the news with friends and family, and one friend insisted we see Dr. Hannah Wells, founder and practitioner of Traditional Chinese Veterinary Medicine at Veterinary Wellness Center in Exeter, New Hampshire.
 We had an appointment with Dr. Wells the next day.

 Dr. Wells studied Hunter’s history, biopsy results, oncology report, and conducted a thorough examination of him, including analysis of his chi.
 She explained that as a young and energetic Golden Retriever, he ran hot and that the tumor and cancer were also hot.
-She indicated he would need cool foods and herbs to fight the cancer, and asked if we were willing to switch him from processed to whole foods.
+She indicated he would need cool foods and herbs to fight the cancer, and asked if we were willing to cook for him.
 “Of course we are,” Paul said.

 Dr. Wells prescribed a mix of Chinese herbal medicines and a recipe for Hunter.
 She explained the differences between cool foods and hot foods, the importance of whole, chemical- and processed-free pet food, and the fundamental way that food interacts with each pet’s unique body.